I think I have ESP

 Dear True Visionary,

-Some spiritual disciplines explain your experiences in a different way.
-Human perception of the world around them consists of information experienced through the five senses, emotion, and intellect.
-However, the "subtle world" that cannot be experienced in this way may be accessed through honing spiritual senses.
-Some in this camp believe spiritual practice allows people to tap into this "sixth sense" or ESP, while this ability may also be passed from one life to the next.
+Some spiritual disciplines explain your dreams and experiences in a different way.
+Human perception of the world consists of information experienced through the five senses, emotion, and intellect.
+However, the "subtle world" that can’t be experienced in this way may be accessed through honing spiritual senses.
+Some believe spiritual practice allows people to tap into other senses—such as those associated with ESP—and that this ability may also be passed from one life to the next.
 Within this belief system, your experiences may be explained by the fact that in a past life you were able to develop this skill through spiritual practice.
-Although scientific evidence doesn't back this explanation, religious and spiritual sects around the world support it.
+Although there is no scientific evidence to support this explanation, religious and spiritual sects around the world support it.

-Regardless of the explanation (or lack thereof) for the precognitions you're experiencing, both scientific and spiritual communities (as well as popular culture) have embraced the phenomenon of ESP.
-Hypotheses ranging from the fields of physics to parapsychology continue to propose explanations, but none have been proven.
-However you're able to foresee the future, embrace that unique ability.
-And make sure to write down any lottery numbers that show up in your dreams!
+Regardless of the explanation (or lack thereof) for the precognitions you're experiencing, many communities have embraced the phenomenon of ESP.
+Hypotheses ranging from the fields of physics to parapsychology continue to propose explanations, yet none have been proven.
+However, if you're able to foresee the future, embrace that unique ability!

 Originally published Nov 12, 2010